 The European network

-The Agency is the hub of a European medicines network comprising:
+The EMA is the hub of a European medicines network comprising:

 - over 40 national regulatory authorities;

 - the European Parliament;